informalsystems/hermes/guide/src/documentation/rest-api.md

 ### GET `/state`

-This endpoint returns the current state of the relayer, namely which chains it is connected to, as well as a description of all the workers which are currently active.
+This endpoint returns the current state of Hermes, namely which chains it is connected to, as well as a description of all the workers which are currently active.